-There are many things you can do to support your son or daughter as they become first time parents, remaining mindful that the new baby is theirs and respectful of their parenting decisions.
-However, if you ever have any serious concerns about your grandchild’s health, safety or welfare, you do have a responsibility to report this to ensure the family receives the necessary support.
+There are many things you can do to support the ‘new’ parents remaining mindful that the new baby is theirs and being respectful of their parenting decisions.

 How you can help